Is Surrogacy Legal in the State of North Carolina?

 Is Surrogacy Legal in North Carolina?

-• When a non-genetic intended parent is involved, a second-parent or stepparent adoption is often recommended or required to secure parentage fully and to ensure interstate recognition.
+• When a non-genetic intended parent is involved, some courts may require a confirmatory or stepparent adoption to establish or reinforce legal parentage.